ritaranx/BMRetriever/README.md

 ## Data Usage
 We have also made available the instruction fine-tuning dataset to aid in reproducibility.
 This dataset encompasses a range of biomedical tasks with varying levels of detail.
 It includes sentence-level tasks such as medical natural language inference (MedNLI) and medical question pairs, as well as passage-level biomedical QA tasks like MedMCQA, StackExchange, and medical dialogues.
 Additionally, we have included several general-domain retrieval datasets, such as MS MARCO, NQ, Fever, ELI5, and NLI, to improve the model's capacity for relevance estimation.

 The total volume of data is around 1.4M pairs.
-The data is available at [huggingface](https://huggingface.co/datasets/BMRetriever/biomed_retrieval_dataset).
+The data is also available at [huggingface](https://huggingface.co/datasets/BMRetriever/biomed_retrieval_dataset).
+Note that for each query, the negative is mined by sampling over the top 100 documents using E5 that do not appear in positive documents.

 ## Citation
 Coming Soon!